 Finally, this paper investigates how these frameworks would fare with different disease variables, by applying the analysis above to three different diseases that could require contact tracing: SARS, Ebola, and HIV.
 Our conclusion is that the disease variables themselves will affect whether the balance tilts towards public health or privacy, and that the statutes give varying levels of flexibility to cater to more pressing emergencies.

 Journal of Law & Innovation

 Yoo, Christopher S. and Vidyarthi, Apratim, "Privacy in the Age of Contact Tracing: An Analysis of Contact Tracing Apps in Different Statutory and Disease Frameworks" (2021).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2837.